Serrano-Cilantro herb-filled fresh and spicy sauce is flavor-packed. It’s incredible with grilled seafood, meat, or vegetables!

 - 1–2 TB of good mayonnaise

 - Bring a medium pot of water to boil, in the meantime prepare an ice bath by adding ice and cold water to a bowl and set aside.
-When the water is boiling add the cilantro and parsley for a few seconds and then add immediately to the ice bath for a few minutes, remove from ice bath and set aside in a bowl.
+When the water is boiling add the cilantro and parsley for a few seconds and then add immediately to the ice bath for a few minutes, remove from the ice bath, and set aside in a bowl.

 - Place the Serrano chilies in a medium, dry skillet and place over medium heat.
-Dry roast the chilies turning them once or twice, until they are charred black in some spots, remove from heat.
+Dry roast the chilies turning them once or twice, until they are charred black in some spots, and remove from heat.

 - Slice the Serrano chilies in half lengthwise, and gently scrape out and discard the seeds and ribs, set aside.

-- In a blender, combine the lime juice, roasted Serrano peppers, caramelized onions & garlic, blanched parsley, blanched cilantro, mayonnaise, a little water and salt.
+- In a blender, combine the lime juice, roasted Serrano peppers, caramelized onions & garlic, blanched parsley, blanched cilantro, mayonnaise, a little water, and salt.
 Pulse and blend until coarse.
 Season to taste with additional salt and pepper.
 Add more water as needed to thin the sauce.

 - Serve or use the sauce right away.
-If preparing in advance, transfer the sauce an airtight container, and refrigerate for 1-2 days.
+If preparing in advance, transfer the sauce to an airtight container, and refrigerate for 1-2 days.
 Stir before using and add a small squeeze of lime juice to brighten it up.

 Ingredients vary so you may need to adjust to suit your taste.
 For a spicier sauce add a few seeds/ribs from the peppers.